askST: Does MediShield Life provide sufficient coverage?

 So why would someone who is happy with subsidised care opt for a private integrated plan?

-One of the reasons is if the person is a diabetic or have kidney failure.
+One of the reasons is if the person is a diabetic or has kidney failure.

 In the video, Ms Khalik explains how you can decide if MediShield Life is sufficient for you.